 I had many jobs in my life, but none of them lasted very long.
-I had a job with an all-you-can-eat restaurant, that suddenly when out of business.
+I had a job with an all-you-can-eat restaurant, that suddenly went out of business.
 Not knowing what else to do, I went back to group therapy.
 I was in many groups, only to watch them form and disband over and over.
 Meanwhile, it seems everyone else was getting ahead in life and I should have been too.
 Finally, after 13 years of unemployment, a friend called and mentioned I should go back to work.
 Immediately I thought of Crossroads where I had a dormant membership.
 After going on a camping trip with Crossroads, one of the staff suggested I try the Transitional Employment program.
 I was hired as a janitor, then I got a job as a deli clerk for a national grocery chain.
-That business was bought out, they hired me and I’ve been working for a local grocers for 10 ½ years now.
+That business was bought out, they hired me and I’ve been working for a local grocer for 13 years now.
 I still come to Crossroads for friendships, both old and new.

 Crossroads has been a great help to me since day one.
 Before coming to Crossroads, I would sit at home and let my mind wander.
 Now, every day I have a place to look forward to going to and being part of a community, socializing with people, and having fun.
 Since being at Crossroads I have received clothing, job, and housing assistance.
 With clothing, Crossroads has helped me get clothes for a new job, and the employment and housing programs have helped me get a job and different appliances for my apartment.
 I enjoy coming every day to Crossroads to help out in the Culinary and in the Administrative units with various tasks.